FIDELISSANYA/My_portfolio/README.md

  [Go Back to the top](#portfolio)
  ## Technology Used
- * HTNL - which was used to build the structure of the pages.
+ * HTML- was responsible for building the page structures

- * CSS - which was used to style the pages incuding the left aside navigation bar
+ * CSS - which was used to style the pages

  ## Reference
  * Materialize CSS